About Services Research Patients Contact

 "I saw this coming.
 I published the evidence."

 116+ peer-reviewed papers.
 H-Index 36.
 4,491 total citations.
 Stanford/Elsevier Top 2%.
 WHO/IAPB advisory involvement.
 Lancet Digital Health.
-Guest Professor in China.

 03